openshift/openshift-ansible/playbooks/aws/README.md

  deploy highly scalable Openshift clusters utilizing AWS auto scale groups and custom AMIs.

+To speed in the provisioning of medium and large clusters, openshift-node instances are created using a pre-built AMI.
+A list of pre-built AMIs will be available soon.

+If the deployer wishes to build their own AMI for provisioning, instructions to do so are provided here.

 ### Where do I start?

 Before any provisioning may occur, AWS account credentials must be present in the environment.
 This can be done in two ways: